Reporting and Daily Self-Monitoring

 - Sore throat

-If you have symptoms that could be COVID-19 and do not get evaluated by a medical professional or tested for COVID-19, you are assumed to have COVID-19 and may not return to work or class until you have completed the same four-step criteria listed above.
+If you have symptoms listed above and do not wish to be evaluated by a medical professional or tested for COVID-19, you may not return to work or class until you have completed the same three-step criteria listed above.

-If you have symptoms that could be COVID-19 and want to return to work or class before completing the above self-isolation period, you must obtain a medical professional’s note clearing you for return based on an alternative diagnosis.
+If you have symptoms listed above and want to return to work or class before completing the self-isolation period, you must obtain a medical professional’s note of clearance from COVID-19 or an alternative diagnosis.

 Daily Self-Monitoring Checklist